sinnie/learn_web_dev/promise.md

 ## Promise.reject(value)
 * The `Promise.reject(reason)` method returns a `Promise` Object that is rejected with the given reason.
 It's useful to make `reason` an instance of `Error`.
 * The return value is a `Promise` that is rejected with the given reason.
-* Useful when you want to process error objects in a `catch` handler, but don't want to return a _successful_ promise afterward.
+* Useful when you want to process error objects in a `catch` handler but do not want to return a _successful_ promise afterward.

 ### Examples:
 ```javascript